How Do I Get My Private Investigator or Security Guard License in Ontario?

-If you are looking to become a security guard or private investigator in Ontario, you will need to pass a provincial exam to receive your license.
-We have the the courses you need to help prepare you for your exam.
+If you are looking to become a Security Guard or Private Investigator in Ontario, you will need to complete a training course and pass a provincial exam to receive your Security Guard License or Private Investigator License.
 To address any concerns you may have, here are some answers to frequently asked questions:

 How do I become a security guard?